facebook/react-native-website/docs/building-for-apple-tv.md

 <block class="android" />

 * _Dev Menu support_: On the simulator, cmd-M will bring up the developer menu, just like on Android.
-To bring it up on a real Android TV device, make a long press on the play/pause button on the remote.
+To bring it up on a real Android TV device, press the menu button or long press the fast-forward button on the remote.
 (Please do not shake the Android TV device, that will not work :) )

 <block class="ios" />